Baguazhang: Common aspects

 Baguazhang contains an extremely wide variety of techniques as well as weapons, including various strikes (with palm, fist, elbow, fingers, etc.), kicks, joint locks, throws, and distinctively evasive circular footwork.
-As such, Baguazhang is considered neither a purely striking nor a purely grappling martial art.
-Baguazhang emphasizes circular movement, allowing practitioners to flow out of the way of objects and opponents.
-This is the source of the theory of being able to fight multiple attackers.
-Baguazhang's evasive nature is also shown by the practice of moving behind an attacker, so that the opponent cannot harm the practitioner.
+As such, baguazhang is considered neither a purely striking nor a purely grappling martial art.
+Baguazhang emphasizes circular movement, allowing practitioners to flow, harmonize and evade objects and opponents.
+This is the source of the theory of being able to deal with multiple attackers and find solutions to seemingly complicated scenarios, within training or in daily life.
+Baguazhangs evasive nature is also shown by the practice of moving behind an attacker, so that the opponent cannot harm the practitioner.

-Although the many branches of Baguazhang are often quite different from each other (some, like Cheng style, specialize in close-in wrestling and joint locks, while others, like some of the Yin styles, specialize in quick, long-range striking), all have circle walking, spiraling movement, and certain methods and techniques (piercing palms, crashing palms, etc.) in common.

-Baguazhang's movements employ the whole body with smooth coiling and uncoiling actions, utilizing hand techniques, dynamic footwork, and throws.
-Rapid-fire movements draw energy from the center of the abdomen.
+Although the many branches of baguazhang are often quite different from each other (some, like Cheng-style, specialize in close-in wrestling and joint locks, while others, like some of the Yin styles, specialize in quick, long-range striking), all have circle walking, spiraling movement, and certain methods and techniques (piercing palms, crashing palms, etc.) in common.Baguazhangs movements employ the whole body with smooth coiling and uncoiling actions, utilizing hand techniques, dynamic footwork, and throws.
+Rapid-fire movements draw energy from the center of the abdomen or dantian.
 The circular stepping pattern also builds up centripetal force, allowing the practitioner to maneuver quickly around an opponent.